 4.1: All staff track and monitor progress effectively across the school, in order to provide very good learning support to nearly all learners.
 This is due to the effective use of refined tracking systems that support clear and consistent procedures.
 All staff are fully involved in the process, using a wide range of data to support the planning for learning opportunities effectively.

-All staff use INCERTS and SIMs database for tracking pupils' progress purposefully.
+All staff use our tracking system to effectively target and monitor the progress of all learners.
 This is reflected in our last Estyn report,

 ‘All teachers use the school’s electronic tracking system effectively to monitor the progress pupils make and leaders track the progress of more able pupils as a specific group.
 This is helping to ensure that more able pupils make the progress expected of them.’
 (Estyn, 2015)

 This enables all staff to input, access and analyse vital information related to pupil progress and attainment.
-This database holds the following information which is accessible for class teachers, subject leaders and senior leaders, both on site and off site.
+This database holds the following information which is accessible for class teachers, AoLE Leaders and Senior Leaders, both on site and off site.
 This centrally held information is highly effective in supporting the following systems:

 Analysing groups of learners (EAL, LAC, Gender, FSM, ALN, MAT)

 Effective transition procedures (FP to KS2, between classes, KS2 to KS3 and pupil mobility)